Peer Community In

 IF I REVIEW A PREPRINT SUBMITTED TO PCI, WILL MY NAME BE DISCLOSED?

-The reviewer reports are published on the thematic PCI website if the preprint is recommended, but the reviewers can choose to be anonymous.
-The names of reviewers agreeing to sign their review appear on the recommendation and on the formatted version of the recommended preprint.
+The reviewer reports are published on the thematic PCI website if the preprint is recommended, and reviewers can choose to remain anonymous.
+The names of reviewers who agree to sign their reviews appear on the recommendation and on the formatted version of the recommended preprint.

-HOW CAN PCI REVIEWERS AND RECOMMENDERS GET CREDIT FOR THEIR WORK?
+HOW DO PCI REVIEWERS AND RECOMMENDERS GET CREDIT FOR THEIR WORK?

-- Reviewers can choose to sign their reviews that are published on the recommendation page.
+• Reviewers can choose to sign their published reviews (with a DOI) on the recommendation page.
 They can share the link to their reviews or to their personal page on the thematic PCI website (their reviews are available on both pages).
-Their reviews are, therefore, directly accessible by any evaluation committee.
+Their reviews are therefore directly accessible to any evaluation committee.

-- Recommenders always sign the recommendation published on the thematic PCI website with a DOI.
-They can, therefore, include the reference of the recommendation in their list of scientific productions.
+• Recommenders always sign the recommendation published on the thematic PCI website with a DOI.
+They can therefore include the reference to the recommendation in their list of scientific productions.
 Their editorial contribution is hence directly accessible by any evaluation committee.

 TRANSPARENCY AND ETHICS